 The most common exploitation type recorded for potential victims who were first exploited as children is labour exploitation, which includes cannabis cultivation and County Lines drugs supply.
 Nationals from Albania, the UK and Vietnam remain the most commonly reported, with the United Kingdom being the most referred for the second consecutive quarter.

-Will Kerr, the NCA’s director of vulnerabilities, commented: “Modern slavery has rightly been made a priority across law enforcement, but it is a hidden crime so the onus is on us to seek it out.
-The more that we look for modern slavery the more we find the evidence of the widespread abuse of the vulnerable.
+Will Kerr, director of vulnerabilities at the NCA, commented: ‘Modern slavery has rightly been made a priority across law enforcement, but it is a hidden crime, so the onus is on us to seek it out.
+The more that we look for modern slavery, the more we find the evidence of the widespread abuse of the vulnerable’.

 ‘The growing body of evidence we are collecting points to the scale being far larger than anyone had previously thought.
 The intelligence we are gaining is showing that there are likely to be far more victims out there, and the number of victims in the UK has been underestimated’.